When you first create a new guide or click the "Edit" button at the top righthand corner of any guide, you'll be taken to the Guide Introduction.

 Use the Category Name field to classify what you’re working on.
 In other words, categorize it.
-If you are showing people how to make homemade lasagna, your category would likely be "Pasta".
 If you are showing people how to add a hand brake to a Razor scooter, your category would likely be "Razor Scooter".

 In a sentence or two, use the summary field to briefly describe your guide.
 What you type here will show up as a quick blurb in search results—so it's important to be succinct.

 Example Summary: Constructing your own suit of chain mail armor from ordinary household objects.